Donate

 • State regulations bans transgender students from participating in sports consistent with their gender identity (1 state)

 *Note: Currently, temporary injunctions are blocking enforcement of the bans in Arizona (Doe v.
-Horne, July 2023), Idaho (Hecox v.
-Little, Aug 2020), West Virginia (B.P.J. v.
-West Virginia, July 2021)and Utah (Roe v.
-Utah HSAA, Aug 2022), but the cases are still active in the court system pending further judicial review.
+Horne, July 2023, affirmed in Sept 2024), Idaho (Hecox v.
+Little, Aug 2020), Utah (Roe v.
+Utah HSAA, Aug 2022), and West Virginia (B.P.J. v.
+West Virginia, July 2021)but the cases are still active in the court system pending further judicial review.
 This map will be updated as those cases progress.
+In New Hampshire, a temporary injunction is allowing only the two named plaintiffs in the lawsuit to play school sports while the lawsuit continues (Tirrell and Turmelle v.
+Edelblut, Sept 2024).
 Additionally, a court order in Montana (Barrett v.
 Montana, Sept 2022) has permanently blocked the state's ban as it applies to higher education, but not K-12.
-In Ohio, the state ban will not go into effect until late April 2024.
 Click "Citations & More Information" beneath the map legend for more information on each and every state.

 While in 2020 Idaho became the first state to legislate whether transgender student-athletes can play sports, many state high school athletic associations have developed their own policies, which also vary widely from state to state.
 For more on these associations' policies, see Trans Athlete's tracking.